(a)

 (3) Failed to meet generally accepted standards of fiscal management.

-(c) Thirty (30) days prior to any decision by an authorizer to revoke a charter agreement, the authorizer shall notify the charter school in writing of the possibility of revocation and the reasons for such possible revocation.
+(e) Thirty (30) days prior to a decision by an authorizer to revoke a charter agreement, the authorizer shall notify the public charter school in writing of the possibility of revocation and the reasons for the possible revocation.

-(2) This subsection (g) only applies to decisions to revoke a charter agreement for which the local board of education is the authorizer.
+(2) This subsection (h) only applies to decisions to revoke a charter agreement for which the local board of education is the authorizer.

-(h) Except in the case of fraud, misappropriation of funds, flagrant disregard of the charter agreement, or similar misconduct, a decision to revoke a charter agreement becomes effective at the close of the school year.
+(i) Except in an emergency situation, as described in subsection (d), a decision to revoke a charter agreement becomes effective at the close of the school year.